Introducing Wallpaper’s new video series, The Stuff That Surrounds

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.

-Ditting’s studio, on the other side of the Barbican, is a continuation of her home, with shelves bursting with books and boxes.
+Ditting’s studio, nearby within the Barbican, is a continuation of her home, with shelves bursting with books and boxes.
 Here, graphic design materials from her Kyoto show, with DDD Gallery, are displayed in a three-dimensional way, mounted on stands to give them height and shape, alongside a miniature magazine she created for the ten-year anniversary of Gentlewoman.

 We hope you enjoy getting lost in Veronica Ditting’s rich, vivid and multifarious ephemera as much as we did.